eprasky/eprasky.github.io/contact.md

 ### Location

-I'm based in **Amherst, Massachusetts** where I'm pursuing my PhD at the University of Massachusetts Amherst.
+I'm based in **Boston, Massachusetts** where I'm pursuing my PhD at the University of Massachusetts Amherst.

 ### Response Time